toolleeo/cli-apps/README.md

 * [lshw](http://www.ezix.org/project/wiki/HardwareLiSter) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
-* [OPS](https://github.com/nanovms/ops) - Ops is a tool for creating and running a [Nanos](https://github.com/nanovms/nanos) unikernel.
-It is used to package, create, and run your application as a [Nanos](https://github.com/nanovms/nanos) unikernel instance.
 * [pulsemixer](https://github.com/GeorgeFilipkin/pulsemixer) - CLI and curses mixer for PulseAudio.
 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.
 * [sysm](https://github.com/jafarlihi/sysm) - Makes your system play custom sounds when any configured system or external event happens.